josephg/egwalker-paper/reg-text.typ

 Eg-walker is a collaborative text editing algorithm based on the idea of replaying an event graph.
 The algorithm builds on a replication layer that ensures that all non-crashed replicas eventually receive every event that any replica adds to the graph.
+The state of each replica consists of three parts:

-Each replica stores the event graph on disk alongside the current state of the document.
+1. *Event graph:* Each replica stores a copy of the event graph on disk, in a format described in Section TODO.
+2. *Document state:* The current sequence of characters in the document with no further metadata.
+On disk this is simply a plain text file; in memory it may be represented as a rope @Boehm1995, piece table @vscode-buffer, or similar structure to support efficient insertions and deletions.
+3. *Internal state:* A temporary CRDT structure that eg-walker uses to merge concurrent edits.
+It is not persisted or replicated, and it is discarded when the algorithm finishes running.

+Eg-walker can reconstruct the document state by replaying the entire event graph.
-Eg-walker performs a topological sort of the event DAG, as illustrated in @topological-sort, and then transforms each event so that if the transformed insertions and deletions are applied in topologically sorted order, starting with an empty document, the final document correctly represents the set of events processed.
+It first performs a topological sort, as illustrated in @topological-sort, and then transforms each event so that the transformed insertions and deletions can be applied in topologically sorted order, starting with an empty document, to obtain the document state.
+In Git parlance, this process "rebases" a DAG of operations into a linear operation history with the same effect.
 The input of the algorithm is the event graph, and the output is this topologically sorted sequence of transformed operations.
-In graphs with concurrent operations there are multiple possible sort orders, and eg-walker guarantees that the final document is the same, regardless which of these orders is chosen.
+In graphs with concurrent operations there are multiple possible sort orders, and eg-walker guarantees that the final document state is the same, regardless which of these orders is chosen.

 #figure(
   fletcher.diagram(node-inset: 2pt, node-stroke: black, node-fill: black, {